mli43/MusicMagician-IDS-final/Proposal.md

 1. Filtering: This step will feature one year slider and one number input to focus on data of interest specified by the users.
 In particular, since our influence data spans from 1930 to 2010, and includes 5854 unique artists, the information will overflow if we include all in a single visualization.
 Thus, we give users their options to focus on specific periods and a selection of artists.
 2. Artist Network: In influence dataset, each row includes an influencer and his/her follower.
 This ordered structure naturally induces a directed network of artists, where each node represents an artist, and each outgoing edge indicating the influence.
 Following the previous selection step, we will visualize a network consisting of top n artists along with their influences on each other.
 3. Genre Network: This step will focus on a larger granularity- influence on the genre level.
 Similar to step 2, we will incorporate a number input box for number of genres and visualize a relationship graph consisting of top n genres.
-This will facilitate our understanding of how genres imapce each other.
+This will facilitate our understanding of how genres impact each other.